Contract revision number C1120-18

 When experiencing emotional difficulties, sometimes we are unable to resolve them alone.
 Therapy provides a safe and confidential space for individuals to tentatively explore their feelings, in a trusting, empathetic, and understanding relationship.

-Online therapy in recent years has appeared under several titles and is offered by myself using ZOOM, SIGNAL, SKYPE, Hushmail, and WHATS APP.
+Online therapy in recent years has appeared under several titles and is offered by myself using ZOOM, SIGNAL, and Hushmail.
 Options are voice and video or just sound.
 If you would prefer to just use text then I can provide a fully passworded and encrypted text email service using Hushmail.

 You can choose the way in which you wish to interact using any of these communication options.
 Please be aware that all online platforms have a variety of issues around data and platforms are often updated in different ways which are difficult to keep up to date with.
 We can discuss this during the session if you wish and look at your requirements.

-Please note its important that when you connect for a session, you are in a place where you will not be disturbed, overheard and you are in a place where you feel safe.
+Please note its important that when you connect for a session, you are in a place where you will not be disturbed, overheard and you are in a place where you feel safe and will not be interrupted.

 Reasons for online therapy